 Why I love this olive oil pumpkin cake

-Plus, its all vegan!
+Plus, it’s all vegan!

-I didn’t need to use eggs in this recipe.
+The best part is that I didn’t need to use eggs in this recipe.
 The olive oil does the job of the egg which is awesome!

 I also used almond milk instead of heavy creams or milk.
-The almond milk gives this pumpkin olive oil cake the softness and that practically-melt-in-your-mouth texture.
+The almond milk gives this pumpkin olive oil cake the softness and that practically melt-in-your-mouth texture.

-Even before you taste it, you get a wonderful whiff of pumpkin, vanilla and roses.
+Even before you taste it, you get a wonderful whiff of pumpkin, vanilla, and roses.
 That’s because I used the rose water in it which I had left over from my roasted vegetable recipe from last year.

 Olive oil cake origin

 Baking with olive oil has been a tradition for centuries.
-Mediterranean countries, Italy and even Spain have used it for generations to bake scrumptious desserts
+Mediterranean countries, Italy, and even Spain have used it for generations to bake scrumptious desserts

-My recipe is a blend of Spanish, Mediterranean and Middle Eastern cuisine.
-Its also inspired, in part, by Short Girl, Tall Order’s recipe.
+My recipe is a blend of Spanish, Mediterranean, and Middle Eastern cuisine.
+It’s also inspired, in part, by Short Girl, Tall Order’s recipe.

 ❓ Answering Common Questions

 This cake is moist and delicious, without eggs, because the olive oil does a great job of bringing all the ingredients together.
 It acts as the binding agent and gives the cake that characteristic spongy texture.
-If you use eggs in your baking, try this easy Japanese style mini soufflé cheesecake recipe by Little Bit Recipes.
-Or, you can make a straight up, delicious vegan pumpkin spice cake where you won’t miss the eggs!
+If you use eggs in your baking, try this easy Japanese-style mini soufflé cheesecake recipe by Little Bit Recipes.
+Or, you can make a straight-up, delicious vegan pumpkin spice cake where you won’t miss the eggs!

 How to bake this cake